ArtyyCC/Pindie/README.md

 - Zustand
 - Swiper

-## Установка
+## Installation

-1. Склонируйте репозиторий на локальную машину
+1. Clone the repository to your local machine
-2. Установите все зависимости ```npm i```
+2. Install all ```npm i`` dependencies.
-3. Настройте localhost в файле ```package.json```
+3. configure localhost in the ```package.json`` file.
-4. Запустите проект ```npm run "dev/build/test"```
+4. Run the project ```npm run "dev/build/test"``

-## Вклад в проект
+## Contribute to the project

-Если у вас есть предложения по улучшению проекта, не стесняйтесь делать pull request.
+If you have suggestions to improve the project, feel free to make a pull request.

-## Автор
+## Author

-Проект разработан Артёмом Медведевым в рамках курса Yandex Practicum -  JavaScript от Яндекса: с нуля до веб-разработчика
+The project was developed by Artyom Medvedev as part of the Yandex Practicum - JavaScript from Yandex: from zero to web developer course.